bluepadjap/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8	8-James_Bond	       Script that set permissions for only others to use file hello 9	9-John_Doe	       Script to set hello to 753
-10	10-mirror_permissions  Script to set hello permissions to olleh permissions
+10	10-mirror_permissions  Script to set hello permissions to olleh permissions 11 	11-directories_permissions    Script to add executable permissions for all subdirectories of the current directory